redpanda-data/connect/docs/outputs/README.md

 The kafka output type writes messages to a kafka broker, these messages are acknowledged, which is propagated back to the input.
-The config field 'ack_replicas' determines whether we wait for acknowledgement from all replicas or just a single broker.
+The config field `ack_replicas` determines whether we wait for acknowledgement from all replicas or just a single broker.

 It is possible to specify a compression codec to use out of the following
 options: none, snappy, lz4 and gzip.